 Where a court revokes an order pursuant to which a debtor was released, the order of revocation may be in the form of Form 7 in the Schedule.

-[Regulation 10 amended in Gazette 28 Apr 2005 p.
+[Regulation 10 amended: Gazette 28 Apr 2005 p.
 1767.]

 11. Application for restraining order